!pip install -e ../../..

 Some notes:

-3. If the user is only intended to classify one of cell type and cell state, only the intended marker dictionary should be provided.
-So that marker_dict is one of {"cell_state": {...}}, {"cell_type": {...}} and {"cell_type": {...}, "cell_state": {...}}.
+cell_type,cell_stateandhierarchy.cell_typeandcell_statemaps to the corresponding dictionary which maps the name of cell type/state to protein features.hierarchymaps to the dictionary which indicates the cell type hierarchy.If the user is only intended to classify one of cell type and cell state, only the intended marker dictionary should be provided.
+So that marker_dict is one of

-4. The hierarchy dictionary should be included when the client tends to call Astir.assign_celltype_hierarchy()
+hierarchydictionary should be included when the client tends to callAstir.assign_celltype_hierarchy()

-Design matrix:
+Design matrix:¶

 Note that the design matrix must have the same number of rows as there are number of cells.